FSund/diamondSquare/README.md

 diamondSquare
 =============

-Random terrain generator using the diamond square-algorithm.
+Random terrain generator using the diamond square-algorithm, or the random midpoint displacement algorithm.
+You can choose between successive random addition and successive random displacement.

 Source files best viewed using Qt Creator.